-Actually sounds good.
-Doesn’t ever get too loud.
-The strings can break easily, but normally easy to fix.
+This one sounds good, mostly because it doesn’t ever get too loud.
+The strings can break easily, but are normally easy to fix.

-Nimah loved this… might have to get her polka lessons now.
+Nimah loved this one.
+We might have to get her polka lessons now.

-Kids have a lot of fun with this.
-Lets you record your voice and playback.
+Kids have a lot of fun with this one that lets you record your voice and playback.

 Cheap!
 You don’t need to know what you’re doing to make it actually sound good.
 Can get annoying after a while, or if too many kids are playing at once.

 Ryder got really into this.
 Loved using the drumsticks.
 Not loud, which is great.